A Guide to General Liability Insurance in Central New York

 - Errors and omissions: This is a type of liability insurance that covers your business against claims of inadequate work or negligent actions in your professional services.
 For example, if you are an accountant and you file a wrong tax return for a client.
 They can sue you for errors and omissions.
 You need a professional liability policy for this.

 - Directors and officers: This covers you for claims from your actions as a director or officer.
-It can help you pay for your legal costs and protect your assets and reputation.
+It can help you pay for your legal costs and help protect your assets and reputation.
 It can also reimburse the company or organization for defending you.

 - Commercial auto: This type of car insurance covers vehicles used for business purposes.
 It can help you pay for damages and injuries caused by your business vehicle in an accident.
-It can also protect you from lawsuits and claims by other parties.
+It can also help protect you from lawsuits and claims by other parties.
 You need a commercial auto policy if you or your employees drive for work.

 - Spoiled property: This coverage is for when your property gets damaged or destroyed by something out of your control.
 For example, if you’re a restaurant owner and lose your food due to a power outage.
 You can’t sell your food or serve your customers.
 You need a property insurance policy for this.